Back to Main Page

 Chase Mc Curdy is a historic west side artist, so dedicated to the underserved black community that lives in the shadow of downtown Las Vegas, that I hesitate to call him a Las Vegas artist.
 His vision for a little-known and less-loved section of the city transcends the excellence of his personal practice.
 Chase's 33g is an artspace, and a gathering place for creative experimentation, cultural education, and social change.

-Fawn Douglas’ NUWU art space provides working artists with studios, a gallery, and a gathering spot.
+Fawn Douglas’ Nuwu Art + Activism Studios provides working artists with studios, a gallery, and a gathering spot.
 Add to that her activism, powerful art practice, Paiute lineage, and dedication to nourishing the indigenous community the land was stolen from, and you are looking at an artist whose methodology predates the colonial name Las Vegas.

-Then there’s Wendy Kveck, a Las Vegas arts grandam if there’s ever been one.
-Her intense feminist work is nearly dwarfed by her persistent role as organizer, curator, and place maker ( albeit digital ).
-Her long-form catalogue of the city’s transient arts culture through Couch in the Desert, lobbying for arts funding, and guidance for artists in all manner of creative pursuit as an educator.
+Then there’s Wendy Kveck, a Las Vegas arts grand dame if there’s ever been one.
+Her intense feminist work is nearly dwarfed by her persistent role as organizer, curator, and place maker (albeit digital).
+Her long-form catalogue of the city’s transient arts culture through her website Couch in the Desert, lobbying for arts funding, and guidance for artists in all manner of creative pursuits as an educator, places her as one of our great social engineers.

-Recently, the city-breaking Scrambled Eggs has provided a diverse, raucous vision for contemporary art that is setting the pace for Vegas.
-A star-studded cast of brilliant young art makers so large excellent that they deserve longer a story that cannot be fleshed out here.
+Recently, the city-breaking, Scrambled Eggs as an art collective has provided a diverse, raucous vision for contemporary art that is currently setting the pace for Vegas.
+These events and exhibitions are the most forward-thinking, diverse, and stunning showings on par with anything you might find in other towns.
+Organised by a star-studded cast of brilliant young art makers so large and excellent that they deserve a story that cannot be fleshed out here.

-If we look long and hard at the praxis of establishing arts havens as the art form it is.
-Left of Center gallery helmed by artist Vickey Richardson takes the cake.
-Left of Center's thirty-year legacy of showcasing local talent in an out-of-the-way neighborhood bordering North Las Vegas is the most consistent and impactful I can think of.
-The founders and maintainers of Left of Center, Harold Bradford and incredible draftsman and painter who art directed at the city’s neon sign giant, Yes.co for decades, Sylvester Collier, whose soulful mark making resonates volumes of black life, and Richardson's who’s determination to bring art and arts education to the valley may be more stabilizing than any effort to date.
+If we look long and hard at the praxis of establishing arts havens as the art form it is, Left of Center Gallery, helmed by artist Vicki Richardson, takes the cake.
+Left of Center’s thirty-year legacy of showcasing local talent in an out-of-the-way neighborhood bordering North Las Vegas is the most consistent and impactful I can think of.
+The founders and maintainers of Left of Center, Harold Bradford an incredible draftsman and painter who art directed at the city’s neon sign giant, Yesco, for decades, Sylvester Collier, whose soulful mark making resonates volumes of Black life, and Richardson’s unwavering determination to bring art and arts education to the valley may be more stabilizing than any effort to date.

 BRENT HOLMES